-Cabin fever under quarantine: Oscars, eating, and short glimpses of sky
+Oscar fever grips cruise ship passengers under coronavirus quarantine

 “There’s going to be a shipboard announcement, but I can see ambulances and trucks lining up,” Da wrote.
 “Now we’re just waiting for more news from the Health Ministry.”

-Reporting by Elaine Lies and David Dolan; Additional reporting by Ju-min Park and Gerry Doyle
+Reporting by Elaine Lies and David Dolan; Additional reporting by Ju-min Park and Gerry Doyle; Editing by Nick Macfie